-Effective October 2019, to help ensure service levels, availability and quality, there are entitlement limits to the number of requests users can make each day across Power Apps, Power Automate, AI Builder, Power Virtual Agents, and customer engagement apps (Dynamics 365 Sales and Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).
+Effective October 2019, to help ensure service levels, availability, and quality, there are entitlement limits to the number of requests users can make each day across Power Apps, Power Automate, AI Builder, Power Virtual Agents, and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation).

 What is a Microsoft Power Platform request?

-Connectors – all API requests to connectors from PowerApps or Microsoft Flow
+- Power Apps – all API requests to connectors and Microsoft Dataverse.

 |User licenses||Number of API requests / 24 hours|

 |Dynamics 365 Enterprise applications1||20,000|

 |Office licenses (that include Power Apps, Power Automate, or Power Virtual Agents)4||2,000|